Smith & Wesson Model 15: Engineering and production changes timeline

-Military and police usage
+Military and police use

 As the "K-38 Combat Masterpiece", this revolver was first purchased in 1956 for the Strategic Air Command Elite Guard of the United States Air Force.
 From 1960 to 1969 the Air Force bought large numbers of Model 15–1, 15–2, and 15-3 revolvers with a 4" barrel.
 The only distinctive markings are "U.S.A.F" on the left side of the frame.
 Originally all were blued, though some were reparkerized while in Air Force service.
-The Model 15 was the standard issue sidearm of the U.S. Air Force Air/Security Police from 1962 to 1992.
+The Model 15 was the standard issue sidearm of the United States Air Force Security Forces from 1962 to 1992.
 It was issued to security personnel in other branches of the U.S. armed forces, including the Naval Security Forces.

 The Air Force issued two types of .38 Special duty ammunition for the Model 15, originally the M41 .38 Special Ball (full metal jacket) cartridge, or the later-developed Caliber .38 Special, Ball, PGU-12/B High Velocity cartridge.
 The M41 was a low pressure cartridge rated at 13,000 psi (90 MPa), originally designed for 158 grain (10.2g) ball ammunition, but loaded with a 130 grain (8.4g) FMJ bullet.
 The PGU-12/B, issued only by the U.S. Air Force, had a greatly increased maximum allowable pressure rating of 20,000 psi (138 MPa), which was sufficient to propel the 130 grain (8.4g) FMJ bullet at 1125 ft/s from a 6 in test barrel, and 950–1000 ft/s from a 4 in revolver barrel.

 The S&W Model 15 revolvers were replaced by the Beretta M9 pistol in 9×19mm caliber beginning in 1985, with complete turnover by the early 1990s.
+S&W Model 15 revolvers reportedly remained in service in the United States Department of Defense for specific training purposes until summer 2022, when they were retired in favor of the SIG Sauer M17.

 In addition to military use, the Model 15 was issued by many police departments across the United States as well as various federal law enforcement agencies.
-In 1972 S&W produced a stainless steel version of the Model 15 which it termed the Model 67.